 That’s when I realized that I had not really answered the question: What is a need in your life that breaks your heart like this man’s reaction to the news he received?

 When my friend answered, I realized that I really had not answered the question that was asked.
 My friend’s answer was more honest than mine.
 When she said she couldn’t think of any particular need in her life that really breaks her heart, I realized I should have answered the same way.
-Being sad about things that are unresolved is not the same as being broken hearted to the point of taking very determined action.
+Being sad about things that are unresolved is not the same as being broken-hearted to the point of taking very determined action.

-From that question, and the way we answered, we both realized that we needed to have more passion about the things that are most important to us.
+From that question, and the way we answered, we both realized that we needed to have more passion for the things that are most important to us.
 We agreed that an appropriate amount of passion should be reflected in the way we live and especially in the way we address the needs represented by those most important things.

 E. M. Forster was a turn-of-the-century English novelist who wrote two books that would eventually become major motion pictures: A Room With a View – nominated for two Academy Awards – and Howard’s End – nominated for nine Academy Awards and winner of three.
 A prolific author of many novels and short stories, Forster would not have accomplished so much quality in his life if not for his passion.